Beetrack/maps-factory/README.md

 # maps-factory

 Maps Factory is a abstraction layer for migrate between different maps providers.
-For the moment only some few methods are implemented, and only considering GoogleMap and LeaFletjs.
+For the moment only some few methods are implemented for GoogleMap and LeaFletjs.
 If you want to contribute, any contribution of new missing methods or another layer will be appreciated.

 ### init MapsFactory
 ```javascript